betsyjwolf/evidence-maps/README.md

 ## Data

-The open access dataset analyzed in the working paper can be found:
+The open access dataset analyzed in the working paper is available below:

 - [Data](paper_data.csv)